Final Sunset at the 24-Hours of Moab?

 previewed their snazzy Element vehicle at the race in 2002.
 In 2008,

-the race was dubbed the “Suzuki 24 Hours of Moab”, in honor of their sponsorship and participation in the success of the event.
+“Suzuki 24 Hours of Moab”, in honor of their sponsorship and participation in the success of the event.
 In 2009, Rebecca Tomaszewski and Dax Massey teamed up to win the Mixed Duo Championship, completing seventeen laps and placing 30th overall in the race.
 In 2010, Shimano, Specialized, Mavic and Baja Designs all had big booths at the venue.
 In 2011, Dale’s Pale Ale had their beer-bus parked in a prime location, but rumor has it that they paid no sponsorship fee for that honor.

 Heading into 2011, sponsors and racers alike looked